 2. Address Issues That Could Prevent You From Getting Your CDL

-Even if you meet the above eligibility requirements however, there are a number of items that could possibly derail your plans of getting your CDL.
+Even if you meet the above eligibility requirements, there are several items that could derail your plans of getting your CDL.

-- serious criminal offenses like drunk driving charges
+- Serious criminal offenses like drunk or reckless driving charges

 For those with the aforementioned medical conditions and physical disabilities, it may be possible to obtain a written waiver from a physician stating that your conditions won’t prevent you from operating a commercial vehicle safely.